acasaccia/mgd-cpp-watercalc/trunk/Readme.txt

 usage: C:\>WaterCalc.exe [inputfile] [-adjacency=4|8]
 -adjacency parameter is optional default is 4-way adjacency.

-With 4 way adjacency each cell communicates with neighbours like this:
+With 4 way adjacency each cell communicates with its top, right, bottom and left neighbours:

    | X |
 -----------